Situational awareness is a skill of insight, anticipation, and respect for personal boundaries in social and organizational contexts.

 There is a kind of natural co-dependency that occurs when social conditions are secure and constant.
 It is the picture of happy families and homogeneous communities in movies.

 Times of social and economic disruption are more traumatic for people.
-Their emotional health and sense of self are dependent upon the support and constancy of external circumstances.
+Their emotional health and sense of self-worth become dependent upon the support and constancy of external circumstances.
 In other words, when personal security is found in conforming to some social expectation, we lose the best parts of our individualism, and become more resistant to change and social difference.

 When a person goes through a divorce, loses their job, finds their children are disabled in some manner, or the nation goes to war, the community experiences a catastrophic natural disaster, or at a more superficial level, their favorite sports team fails to win the championships that everyone expected them to do, then these are not simply emotional blows to be weathered as better times return.
 Instead, these changes may be threats to one's own sense of self, or identity.